Skip to main content

 Heterogeneity of Ribosome Structure

-Over the years, many studies performed in eukaryotes presented evidence that ribosomes can vary in their protein and rRNA complement between different cell types and developmental states.
-These observations culminated in the postulation of the ‘ribosome filter hypothesis’ by Mauro and Edelman in the year 2002.
-The authors propose that the ribosome composition functions as a translation determination factor.
+Over the years, numerous studies in eukaryotes have provided evidence that ribosomes can vary in their protein and rRNA complements across different cell types and developmental states.
+These observations culminated in the postulation of the "ribosome filter hypothesis" by Mauro and Edelman in 2002.
+The authors propose that the ribosome composition functions as a determinant of translation.
 Depending on the RPs and rRNA sequences represented in the respective ribosome, the complex acts like a filter that selects for specific mRNAs and hence modulates translation, as shown in Figure \(\PageIndex{1}\).
-RP heterogeneity can arise from differential expression of paralogs/homologs of RP proteins within different cell types or occur due to differential post-translational modifications of RPs, such as phosphorylation.
-The protein-to-rRNA ratio may also slightly vary within ribosomal composition affecting translation efficiency and selectivity.
+RP heterogeneity can arise from the differential expression of paralogs or homologs of RP proteins across different cell types, or from differential post-translational modifications of RPs, such as phosphorylation.
+The protein-to-rRNA ratio may also slightly vary within ribosomal composition, affecting translation efficiency and selectivity.

 Figure \(\PageIndex{1}\): Components of the translation machinery that have the potential to contribute to functional heterogeneity.
 Structures were visualized with Polyview 3D software using the following maps: E. coli large ribosomal subunit (LSU; pdb accession code: 3d5a, rRNA in light gray, proteins in dark gray); small ribosomal subunit (SSU; pdb accession code: 3d5b); E. coli IF2 (pdb accession code: 1g7r); human eIF3 (EMD-2166); yeast tRNAPhe (pdb accession code: 6tna).Sauert, M., Temmel, H., and Moll, I. (2015) Biochimie 114: 39-47.

 RNA genes are also present in multiple copies throughout the genomes of organisms from all domains of life.
-For example, the bacteria Streptomyces coelicolor harbors six copies of divergent large subunit (LSU) rRNA genes that constitute at least five different LSU rRNA species in a cell.
-These genes were shown to be differentially transcribed during the morphological development of the organism.
-Similarly, B. subtilis harbors ten rRNA operons and their reduction to one copy increased the doubling time as well as the sporulation frequency and the motility of the resulting mutant.
+For example, the bacteria Streptomyces coelicolor harbor six copies of divergent large subunit (LSU) rRNA genes that constitute at least five different LSU rRNA species in a cell.
+These genes were shown to be differentially expressed during the organism's morphological development.
+Similarly, B. subtilis harbors ten rRNA operons, and their reduction to one copy increased the doubling time as well as the sporulation frequency and the motility of the resulting mutant.

 Modification of the rRNA also provides another avenue of ribosomal heterogeneity.
 Similar to tRNA, rRNA residues can be chemically modified and commonly have 2-OH methylation.
-The conversion of uridine to pseudouridine is also quite common.
-In eukaryotes, the modifications are facilitated by snoRNAs and their tissue-specific expression might be a source for ribosome specialization.
-In light of the increasing evidence, ribosome heterogeneity, though still far from being entirely understood, proves to be an integral mechanism to modulate and fine-tune protein synthesis in response to environmental signals in all organisms.
+The conversion of uridine to pseudouridine is also common.
+In eukaryotes, the modifications are facilitated by snoRNAs, and their tissue-specific expression might be a source for ribosome specialization.
+In light of growing evidence, ribosome heterogeneity, although still far from fully understood, is an integral mechanism for modulating and fine-tuning protein synthesis in response to environmental signals across all organisms.

 Effects of Sequence and Secondary Structure in mRNA